Where are my coins?

 When you save a picture on your phone, there is a file stored in the phone’s memory.
 When you use Outlook there is a local copy of your emails on your computer.

 Your crypto assets are not physically present anywhere, nor stored in any folder.
 There is no physical entity representing your cryptocurrencies.

-This information is distributed and replicated across a network of computers machines (for instance, several thousands in the case of the Bitcoin network).
+This information is distributed and replicated across a network of computing machines (for instance, several thousand in the case of the Bitcoin network).

 Following the first part of this article, the answer should now make more sense.
 No, coins are not stored in your hardware wallet.
 Your hardware wallet only stores and protects your private keys.

 Just getting into crypto?
 Congratulations – you made a great choice!
 To get a handle on how it all works, check out our School of Block video on the basics of blockchain, where we explain the financial revolution in plain English.